howardmann/traffic-light-simulation/README.md

 [image]: https://github.com/howardmann/traffic-light-simulation/blob/master/trafficlightscreen.png "Traffic light simulation"

 ## Local installation
-Clone the repo to a local directory on your computer, ensure you `cd` into the directory from the terminal command line, then run the following commands to install the node package dependencies, run the test suite and load the application:
+Clone the repo to a local directory on your computer, ensure you `cd` into the directory from the terminal command line, then run the following commands to install the node package dependencies, run the test suite and load the application.
+After running the terminal commands, open your browser and visit the following url `http://localhost:3000`
 ```
 npm install
 npm test
 npm start
 ```

-Open your browser and enter the following url `http://localhost:3000`

-Run unit tests with `npm test`
+Example output below after running tests with `npm test`

 ![mocha tests][test]